-Amount of grant received IN YEAR 2022/23: £17,400
+Amount of grant received IN YEAR 2024/25: £17,220

 Area of Focus Amount spent Impact Sustainability PE Curriculum & improving the quality of teaching and learning.
-To embed staff confidence in the delivery of high quality lessons with a clear skill based focus To upskill new PE leader to enable them to strategically lead improvements in eh subject.
-Increase competitive opportunities available to pupils.
+To embed staff confidence in the delivery of high quality lessons with a clear skill based focus To support PE leader to enable them to strategically lead improvements in the subject, network with other schools in the trust and share best practice.
+To increase competitive opportunities available to pupils.
 Improve staff subject specific knowledge in swimming and increase number of pupils meeting recommendations.
-Links to; Key Indicator 3 Key Indicator 5 £600 contribution to networks, conference and courses in moorlands. £1800 for 10 dates teacher release costs to attend CPD and complete actions in school. £1000 equipment & Resources £2980 sports coaches teaching alongside school staff Through the delivery of well-planned lessons, an engaging curriculum and high quality teaching pupils have continued to make good progress in lessons and develop their physical skills, knowledge and independence.
-Pupils feedback on their enjoyment and engagement in lessons and this continues to grow so that all pupils have positive experiences, improved self-esteem, knowledge of the importance of being active and staying healthy and a love of PE.
+Links to; Key Indicator 3 Key Indicator 5 £600 contribution to networks, conference and courses in moorlands. £6000 sports coaches teaching alongside school staff for CPD £2498 top up swimming costs Through the delivery of well-planned lessons, an engaging curriculum and high quality teaching pupils have continued to make good progress in lessons and develop their physical skills, knowledge and independence.
+Pupils feedback on their enjoyment and engagement in lessons and this continues to grow so that all pupils have positive experiences, improved self esteem, knowledge of the importance of being active and staying healthy and a love of PE.
 School, PE lead and other members of staff remain up to date with latest guidance and best practice in the subject through sharing ideas and this ensure the best possible impact and outcomes for pupils.
 Pupils enjoy swimming activities, understand water safety, feel confident in the water and are making good progress with their skills.
 PE remains a well-managed and well led subject with PE leader being confidence in their knowledge and ability to ensure high quality outcomes for the school.
 Staff delivery and confidence to teach high quality PE remains high so that future pupils benefit from well taught lessons and the positive outcomes that come from this.
 Key stakeholders of the school understand and support the subject and this has become part of the whole school ethos and is something that is highly valued Raising the profile of health & wellbeing and the development of life skills.
 Improve pupils emotional health and wellbeing.
 Build upon and support pupils to develop key life skills Engage with parents on activities that can be continued at home for health and wellbeing.
-Key Indicator 1 Key Indicator 4 £1800 teacher release time £1000 forest school costs £1000 enrichment activities Parents feel involved in the school and their child's education and are actively supporting learning and health through activities they do at home and in the community.
+Key Indicator 1 Key Indicator 4 Key Indicator 5 £3459 extra curricular forest school costs £500 equipment for lunchtimes Parents feel involved in the school and their child's education and are actively supporting learning and health through activities they do at home and in the community.
 Personal best challenges give pupils increased motivation and sense of achievement.
-Staff feel confident in using a range of resources and strategies to promote both their own and pupils physical and emotional health and well-being which has resulted in reduced stress, anxiety and a better feeling of wellbeing across the school for everyone Staff and pupils will continue to use strategies for emotional health and well-being and these will be embedded into practice and have a long term impact on their ability to deal with challenging situations.
+Staff feel confident in using a range of resources and strategies to promote both their own and pupils physical and emotional health and well-being which has resulted in reduced stress, anxiety and a better feeling of wellbeing across the school for everyone Strategies are used when needed within lessons at lunchtime and sent home as activities.
+Pupils feel confident Staff and pupils will continue to use strategies for emotional health and well-being and these will be embedded into practice and have a long term impact on their ability to deal with challenging situations.
 Life skills developed will staff with pupils in future years and these opportunities within the curriculum will continue to be offered to pupils in future year groups.